Overv/SteamWebAPI/README.md

 Retrieve information about the specified groups.

+**Bitmap GetGroupAvatar( Group group, AvatarSize size = AvatarSize.Small )**

+Retrieve the avatar of the specified group as bitmap.

 **ServerInfo GetServerInfo()**

 Returns info about the server, as specified in the *ServerInfo* class.
 This is the only call besides *Authenticate* that does not require a valid user session.